xrarch/newsdk/README.md

 Where toolname is one of the following choices:

 ```
 Jackal           - The Jackal compiler.
 XrBuildTool      - The build system.
 XrAsm            - The assembler.
 XrLink           - The linker.
+XrDiskUpdateTool - The disk tool.
 ```

 ## Implementation Plan